Article last updated: December 2019

-Directors of the national statistical authorities of the ENP-South countries and representatives of the European Commission have discussed the future form and scope of the Euro-Mediterranean cooperation in statistics after the conclusion of the MEDSTAT III programme.
-The agreed strategy for future cooperation - as discussed and agreed between the National Statistical Institutes of the ENP South countries and Eurostat - has four interrelated objectives:
+In 2012, Directors of the national statistical authorities of the ENP-South countries and representatives of the European Commission discussed the future form and scope of the Euro-Mediterranean cooperation in statistics after the conclusion of the MEDSTAT III programme.
+The agreed strategy for future cooperation — as discussed and agreed between the National Statistical Institutes of the ENP South countries and Eurostat — has four interrelated objectives:

 - continuous improvement in the quality of official statistics;

 - improved technical and management skills in the national statistical authorities through comprehensive training;